Food trends: Duration

 Although certain food trends may be more of a fad (such as a fad diet), some become long-lasting and, at times, a permanent fixture in the culture of food.
 In an article in Bon Appétit the difference between a food trend versus a fad is discussed.

 Canadian journalist David Sax states, "Think about extra virgin olive oil—with the gourmands it hit big in the late '70s, early '80s, and it trickled down to everyone else in the '90s.
 It became the 'thing.'
 Now it's not a trend, nobody really talks about it.
 But it's the default oil.
 Food trends last a long time and are often good."

+Negative Effects

+When a popular food trend arises and it seems to be beneficial on the surface level, many people may neglect the unforeseen negatives.
+It is true that, in reality, many recent trends come with food-safety challenges.

+Sustainability-driven trends like zero-waste and backyard production often conflict with best sanitary practices.
+The popular at home-fermentation is another that raises concerns.
+Its popularity has increased due to perceived health benefits and pandemic-era behavior changes.
+Improper fermentation can lead to foodborne illness, especially in unregulated or artisanal settings.
+With plastic-reduction being a worldwide effort, reusable bags have become widely used.
+These, along with informal reuse of food containers can harbor pathogens if not cleaned properly.

 Discussions of trends

 Austrian researcher Hanni Rützler speaks about food trends.